InCoder: A Generative Model for Code Infilling and Synthesis: Infilling Experiments

 Some recent work has developed supervised machine learning approaches for predicting type annotations for dynamically-typed languages including Python~\citep{xu2016python,allamanis2020typilus,pradel2020typewriter} and TypeScript~\citep{hellendoorn2018deep,wei2020lambdanet,jesse2021typebert}.
 We compare our zero-shot model to one such approach for Python, TypeWriter~\citep{pradel2020typewriter}, which combines a neural architecture for type hint prediction with a search-based incremental type validation procedure.

 To compare to the supervised TypeWriter approach, we obtain its predictions on the open-source software (OSS) dataset used in that work~\citep{pradel2020typewriter}, consisting of Python functions from GitHub.
 Unfortunately, we could not evaluate on their full evaluation set since much of it was included in our model's training data.
-We filter to instances that were not included in our training data, for which we were able to obtain files and extract functions and types from via AST parsing, and which have non-None return type hints.
+We filter to instances that were not included in our training data, for which we were able to obtain files and extract functions and types from via AST parsing, and which have non-\textsc{None} return type hints.
 This leaves 2,092 examples (about $12\%$ of their evaluation set).
 We otherwise emulate their exact setup, which allows our model to condition on file imports, the function body, and the function signature to predict return type hints.
 We use the same inference hyperparameters as we did for CodeXGLUE type hint prediction.

-We present our results in two tables: \autoref{table:typewriter} which represents metrics across non-\texttt{None} types, and \autoref{table:typewriter-include-none} in the Appendix, which includes \texttt{None} types as well (following~\citep{pradel2020typewriter}).\footnote{Our model makes a prediction for every example, so it has identical precision, recall, and F1 scores.} We again see substantial benefits from causal masked infilling's ability to condition on the function body when generating return types, and we find that our zero-shot model outperforms the supervised TypeWriter model on this dataset.
+We present our results in two tables: \autoref{table:typewriter} containing metrics across non-\texttt{None} types, and \autoref{table:typewriter-include-none} in the Appendix, which includes \texttt{None} types as well (following~\citealt{pradel2020typewriter}).\footnote{Our model makes a prediction for every example, so it has identical precision, recall, and F1 scores.} We again see benefits from causal masked infilling's ability to condition on the function body when generating return types, and find that our zero-shot model outperforms the supervised TypeWriter model.